-This year we will continue our focus on funding the Middle Tennessee Chapter of MOAA Veteran's Scholarship ($1,000 grant) at both Belmont and Lipscomb Universities.
+This year we will continue our focus of funding the Middle Tennessee Chapter of MOAA Veteran's Scholarship (two S1,000 grants) at both Belmont and Lipscomb Universities.
 Administered with our written direction, these scholarships give preference to permanently disabled and other combat wounded veterans.
-Since the GI Bill and the Yellow Ribbon Programs do not provide 100% of the funding that students need, our scholarships can be the difference that allows a veteran to obtain a degree.
-It is our intent to continue working with these two schools to further address veterans scholarship needs.
+Since the GI Bill and the Yellow Ribbon Programs do not provide 1OO% of the funding that students need, our scholarships can be the difference that allows a veteran to obtain a degree.
+It is our intent to continue working with these two schools to further address veteran's scholarship needs.

-Further good news is that through our chapter's relationship with Lipscomb University, a previous scholarship donor agreed to transfer $4,753.40 to begin funding an endowed MOAA Veteran Scholarship at the university.
-So beyond our contributions to the annual Belmont and Lipscomb Veteran Scholarships, we are now contributing to a permanent endowed veteran scholarship at Lipscomb University.
+Further good news is that through our chapter's relationship with Lipscomb University, a previous scholarship donor agreed to transfer over $4,000 to begin funding an endowed MOAA Veteran Scholarship at the university.
+So, beyond our contributions to the annual Belmont and Lipscomb Veteran Scholarships, we are now contributing to a permanent endowed veteran scholarship at Lipscomb University.

 Middle Tennessee Chapter Scholarship Program

-Our Middle Tennessee Chapter has sponsored both the Chapter Designated Scholarship Program/National Program and a Local Scholarship Program with Belmont and Lipscomb Universities.
+Our Middle Tennessee Chapter has sponsored both the Chapter Designated Scholarship Program/National Program and a Local Veterans Scholarship Grant Program with Belmont and Lipscomb Universities.

 MOAA National Scholarship Program